-Everyone eventually finds a web page they need to save for sharing with teammates or doing offline research.
+Everyone eventually comes across a web page they need to save for sharing with teammates or doing offline research.
+You could just copy and paste the link, but sometimes it’s nice to have the page as an image that you can view offline, mark up, or print.
 The most flexible solution to this problem is creating a PDF file that can be viewed and sent nearly anywhere.

-In Windows Edge: The print function
+In Microsoft Edge: The print function

-- First, either choose Print from the File tab or press Ctrl and P to open the Printer window.
+Step 1: First, either choose Print from the File tab or press Ctrl and P to open the Printer window.
 We know it may appear logical to choose “Save Page As…” instead, but this option is for saving pages in a web format, not as a PDF, so avoid that option.
 Printing is where you need to go.

-- Select the drop-down menu under Printer where you choose your printing device.
+Step 2: Select the drop-down menu under Printer where you choose your printing device.
 One of these options should be an alternative saying “Microsoft Print to PDF.”
 Select this option.

 In MacOS Safari: The (slightly different) print function

 If you are using Safari, you’ll also need to use the print function, but in a slightly different way.
 Safari is useful for making webpage PDFs because it automatically provides more options than Windows for saving PDFs in particular ways or locations — these extra options can help if you need to move PDFs around between friends or devices regularly.

 Step 1: Start on the web page you want to save.
 Head up to File and choose Print, or press Command and P to open the printer window.

 Step 2: Go to the lower left-hand corner of the window where it says PDF, and select this drop-down menu.
 Here you will see a number of options to save the PDF, save it into the cloud, save it as an instant message, open it in Preview before deciding to save, and so on.
 For a basic save, select Save as PDF… — otherwise, choose the option that best fits your needs.